bobbingwide/allow-reinstalls/README.md

 New plugin, also available from GitHub and oik-plugins.

 ## Changelog
+# 0.0.3
+* Tested: With PHPUnit 8
+* Tested: With WordPress 5.3
+* Tested: With PHP 7.3 and PHP 7.4

 # 0.0.2
 * Changed: The PHPUnit tests in the GitHub version for WordPress 4.7 compatibility.
 See https://github.com/bobbingwide	oik-batch/issues/16
 * Tested: With WordPress 4.7